 In 2021, as part of the British Council UK/AU season 2021-22 and in association with Australia Council and Arts Access, Sync is delighted to return to Australia with a new programme for Sync leaders online.

 *language around disability globally is nuanced and varied, shifting from country to country, community to community.
 By Deaf and disabled we include all those self-identifying as experiencing barriers due to impairment within the societies in which they live.
-This includes those with lived experience of learning disability, mental health experiences and those defining as neurodivergent.
+This includes those with lived experience of learning disability, mental health experiences, chronically ill folk and those defining as neurodivergent.

 Check out our archive site that holds some of the history of Sync Leadership.